VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Final2.md

 #### Q4.

-Now create a `h1` element on the page and set its text to "DOM Practice" with an underline.
+Now create a `h1` element on the page and set its text to "Course: DOM" with an underline.
 Change its color to purple.

 ---